 Applications will usually take between 14 and 21 working days.
-If the works are complex and require a Development Application to be lodged, allow 28 working days.
+If the works are more complex and require specific site design, all 28 working days.
 A letter will be posted or emailed together notifying you of the decision.

 What are my responsibilities?